ripx80/recipe/Readme.md

 - M3: maische-malz-und-mehr.de

+*they change the site and the json structure this repo handled with. only exists for blueprinting...*

 ## M3

 Only normal recipies supported.
 Not scaled recipies on M3 because they change the type of values so the parser is confused.